 And there’s the tricky part: how to provide open access while still operating both a scholarly publishing program that offers robust, high-quality peer-review, and a professional science society that runs activities—meetings, education programs, and science advocacy to name but a few—that ensure the health of the physics enterprise.

 Publishing a high-quality, rigorously peer reviewed scholarly article is a complex process, involving steps such as selecting expert referees, managing the peer reviewing process, editing, copy-editing, typesetting, and archiving it to make it widely discoverable.
-Beyond those familiar steps, there are about 90 other things that editors and publishers do.
+Beyond those familiar steps, there are more than 100 other things that editors and publishers do.

 Publishers have traditionally recouped the costs of these steps by selling journal subscriptions to institutional libraries and other customers.
 However, open access eliminates the need for journal subscription by removing the article paywall.
 An alternative is to replace subscriptions with an Article Processing Charge (APC), which is paid by authors and/or their institutional research offices.

 APCs allow for unrestricted access, but this system shifts publishing costs directly onto authors and their institutions.
 So, researchers and their institutions are faced with the prospect of using money that could support research to pay to publish open access.
 Given already tight federal science budgets, APS is concerned that this presents a risk of reducing the nation’s overall research investment.

 APCs vary considerably from journal to journal and publisher to publisher, depending on such factors as the selectivity of the journal and its perceived prestige.
 One way of reducing costs and thereby holding down APCs is for journals to cut back on the number and extent of their services by moving to a lighter-touch peer-review model.